 Holy Week in Malaga, is an ancient tradition that dates back to the age of the Catholic Monarchs.
 The city of Malaga is the capital city of the Costa del Sol and is located in Andalusia, the south of Spain, a land that perfectly combines modernity and tradition in the middle of the 21st Century.
 The most famous of these traditions is, undoubtedly, its well-known Holy Week of Malaga.

 For more than 500 years of history, Holy Week of Malaga has been constantly present in the religious and popular feeling of people from Malaga.
+On February 16, 1980 it was declared of International Tourist Interest.
+A spectacular event of religious, social and cultural character that attracts millions of visitors to the capital of the Costa del Sol.

 The taste for Baroque art by the religious brotherhoods and associations and the great amount of processional materials that they have been accumulating for centuries result in a street stage of exuberant art, full of colour and majesty.